Your Complete Guide to Controlled Environments

 Like we mentioned briefly, cleanrooms work by employing advanced technologies such as specialized HVAC (Heating, Ventilation, and Air Conditioning) systems and ULPA (Ultra-Low Particulate Air) or HEPA (High-Efficiency Particulate Air) filters.

 These systems circulate filtered air, removing contaminants and maintaining the desired cleanliness level.
+This is called Air Change Rates.
+Check out this article on ACR here.

 Our designers take measures to make sure the correct filters and air-flow systems are chosen for the ISO classification required by our customer.